archiron/Projet_ExportToEOS/README.md

 # Projet_ExportToEOS
 a simple app to export validation web page folder into a eos folder such as eos/a/archiron/www

-use : copy files into a python folder, then python /path_to_the_python_folder/main.py in the directory list, select the directory to copy click on Export.
+How to use : copy files into a python folder, then use the cmd line : python /path_to_the_python_folder/main.py

+in the directory list, select the directory to copy click on Export.
 Wait.